sylvainwhite/sylvain-white-dev/_posts/2021-02-20-ooPrinciples.md

 ### OO Principles

+* #### Basics
+    * Abstraction
+    * Encapsulation
+    * Inheritance
+    * Polymorphism

 * #### Favor composition over inheritance

-> HAS-A relationship should be favored over IS-A relationship which is static.
-Composition allows to change behavior at initialization or runtime
+    * HAS-A relationship should be favored over IS-A relationship which is static
+    * Composition allows to change behavior at initialization or runtime

+* #### Program to interfaces not implementations
+    * It doesn't mean necessarily Java interface
+    * It could be an abstract class e.g. 'Animal' and the implementations 'Cat' and 'Dog'